Bachata Number 1's, Vol. 2: Background and repertoire

 The Bachata #1's series is a collection of compilations of various artists centered on the genre of bachata.
 The first chapter in the series was released in 2007.
 A third volume, Bachata #1's, Vol. 3 was released in 2010 in the United States.
 Bachata #1's, Vol. 2 was released on August 12, 2008.
 "Mi Corazoncito", written by Anthony "Romeo" Santos and performed by Aventura, was released as the third and final single from the group's second live album, K.O.B.
 Live (2006).
 The song peaked at number fifteen on the Billboard Latin Pop Songs and number two on the Billboard Latin Songs charts, topping both the Billboard Tropical Songs and Billboard Latin Rhythm Songs charts, while an additional live version peaked at number ten on the Billboard Tropical Songs chart.
 The bachata-infused-R&B number, has been named one of their biggest hits along with "Los Infieles", "Un Beso", and "El Perdedor" among others.
-Xtreme's "Mientes" is originally from the duo's second studio album Haciendo Historia (2006), which also featured the gorup's R&B-leaning hit single "Shorty, Shorty".
+Xtreme's "Mientes" is originally from the duo's second studio album Haciendo Historia (2006), which also featured the group's R&B-leaning hit single "Shorty, Shorty".
 Puerto Rican Latin pop singer Luis Fonsi performs "Con Las Manos Vacías", a track exclusive to this release.
 "Tengo Un Amor" was written by Toby Love with additional composition by Edwin Perez who also handled production for the song.
 The song was written with Spanglish lyrics combining crunk hip hop with bachata.
 David Jefferies, while reviewing the parent album, called the song "an incredibly smooth, lush, and glittery ballad" while listing the song as a selected "Allmusic Pick".
 According to Billboard, the original version of the song is a "straightforward bachata song" while the remix, which is included on this release, with R.K.M & Ken-Y, known then as Rakim & Ken-Y provides "urban street cred".